-Kellyanne Conway is an American political consultant and pollster notable for her role as Senior Counselor to President Donald Trump from 2017 to 2020.
-She gained prominence as Trump's campaign manager, becoming the first woman to successfully manage a U.S. presidential campaign in 2016.
-Prior to her involvement with the Trump administration, Conway held various positions as a campaign manager and strategist within the Republican Party.
-She also served as president and CEO of The Polling Company/WomanTrend, demonstrating her expertise in polling and market research.
+Kellyanne Conway is an American political consultant and pollster best known for serving as Senior Counselor to President Donald Trump from 2017 to 2020.
+She made history as the first woman to manage a successful U.S. presidential campaign, leading Trump's campaign to victory in 2016.
+Prior to this, she worked as a campaign manager and strategist within the Republican Party and was the president and CEO of The Polling Company/WomanTrend, a polling and market research firm.

-On January 20, 1967, Kellyanne Elizabeth Conway, née Fitzpatrick, was born.
-She later became a political consultant and pollster.
+On January 20, 1967, Kellyanne Elizabeth Fitzpatrick, later known as Kellyanne Conway, was born.

-Since 1972, the quadrennial post-presidential election forum has been held at the Harvard Kennedy School.
+Since 1972, the quadrennial post-presidential election forum has been held at the School of Government.

 In 1985, Kellyanne Conway graduated from St. Joseph High School as class valedictorian.